Skip to main content

 Using a Custom AI model

-Once your Custom AI is trained, you can use it by tagging it in your prompt using “@”.
+After training, use your Custom AI by tagging it in prompts with @.
 For example: "Photo of @Acme Serum".

 Examples